Edith Wharton Collection Research Award and The Mount Research Award

 2. The Mount Research Award

-This year, the Edith Wharton Society will begin offering a Mount Research Award of $1500 to enable a scholar to conduct research on Edith Wharton’s library at the Mount in Lenox, MA.
+This year, the Edith Wharton Society will offer a Mount Research Award of $1500 to enable a scholar to conduct research on Edith Wharton’s library at the Mount in Lenox, MA.

 The research proposal should detail the overall research project, its particular contribution to Wharton scholarship, the preparation the candidate brings to the project, and the specific relevance that materials in Wharton’s library at the Mount have for its completion.
 The funds need to be used for transportation, lodging, and other expenses related to a stay at the Mount.